UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 #### Add a new user

 `thomas-add user` allows you to add a new user, with their initial project and point of contact.
-As of 21 June 2022 this now goes ahead and creates their account automatically - first prompting you that the information you have entered is correct.
+As of 27 June 2022 this now goes ahead and creates their account automatically within 10 minutes - first prompting you that the information you have entered is correct.
 You do not need to email us separately about creating accounts unless something has gone wrong.
 The user's initial project must already exist (create with `thomas-add project` first).